 Some people claim that simply asking these ethical questions about scientific research is “anti-science.”
 That is not true.
 Science is simply a tool we use to understand the world.
 Tools can be helpful as well as dangerous if misused.
-You can use a hammer to build, and you can use it to intimidate or even kill someone.
+You can use a hammer to build, and you can use it to scare or even kill someone.
 You can also make a mistake with a hammer and hurt yourself or others by accident.
-Mistakes in genetic research could hurt transgender people, even if the scientist didn’t mean to hurt anyone.
+Mistakes in genetic research could hurt transgender people, even if the scientist did not mean to hurt anyone.
 That means the stakes are high.

 Genetic and epigenetic basics